skmezanul/sysadmin/README.md

 nodejsinstall.sh - Install Node.js in the CloudLinux OS

+permcpanel.sh - Fix perm for a cpanel account

 pgsqlbackup.sh - Create backup for postgresql

 premigration.sh - Used to the external manual migration